internetimagery/photo-organization-template/README.txt

 https://www.google.com/drive/

 5)
 Download Rclone, to perform the backups.
-Unzip it, and extract the file "rclone" into your "backup scripts" folder. http://rclone.org/
+Unzip it, and extract the file "rclone" into your "tools" folder. http://rclone.org/

 6)